In a Nutshell:

 Unfortunately, this product has been discontinued and is currently unavailable.
 Check out other wheelchairs we’ve reviewed.

-If you answered yes to any of the questions above, we’re sorry to say that this is not the chair you’ve been looking for.
+If you answered yes to any of the questions above, we’re sorry this is not the chair you’ve been looking for.
 On paper, the Omegatrac Wheelchair offered by Teftec is a beast of a chair, but as you’ll see in the sections that follow, it suffers from a few critical problems that make it virtually unusable, in our view.

 Big, brutish, and burly.